Barbalho12/basic-sniffer/README.md

 For the sniffer add the interface in which you will be listening as a parameter

-And for the sender add: the interface, the destination mac, the destination ip, the port, the registration, and the student's name (message type and name size will be inferred)
+And for the sender add: the interface, the destination mac, the destination ip, the port, the enrollment, and the student's name (message type and name size will be inferred)

 ```sh
 # In Terminal 1